AugustinY-minesNancy/Augustin-Yaich-Top50/README.md

 It creates a file per country so he can reuse the counts he calculated the next day.

 ## Performance with my laptop
-Execution time : 5min per day
+Execution time : Between 4 and 5min per day

-RAM needed : Between 1Go and 2Go
+RAM needed : Less than 1 Go